 This slow cooker minestrone soup is serious soup goals.
 Simple to make, satisfying to eat, and better than anything you’d get from a can, this is a great option for meal prep or a cozy, easy (and vegan-friendly) dinner!

 As of last week, whenever I would think of minestrone, I’d think of the kind you get from Olive Garden, along with the salad and those seriously addictive breadsticks.
 It was always my favorite soup there, and I’d order it every time with the soup and salad meal.
-I’d tell you I’d order that meal for the soup alone, but we all know the soup was just there as a dipping receptacle for those breadsticks (so addicted, srsly).
+I’d tell you I’d order that meal for the soup alone, but we all know the soup was just there as a dipping receptacle for garlic breadsticks (so addicted, srsly).

 Why I Love Homemade Slow Cooker Minestrone